mailgun/documentation/source/api-domains.rst

      PUT /domains/<domain>/verify

-Verifies and returns a single domain, including credentials and DNS records.
+Places the domain in an unverified state and triggers the verification process.
+Returns a single domain, including credentials and DNS records.
 If the domain is successfully verified the domain's state will be 'active'.
 For more information on verifying domains, visit the Mailgun `User Manual`_.